Monday, February 2, 2026

 Intro

 The battle of Nà San occurred from November 23 to December 2, of 1952.
 It was fought between soldiers of the French Army and the Viêt Minh in the Son La province of Vietnam.
-This battle would be one of high-water marks of the French Army during the first War in Vietnam.
+This battle would be one of the high-water marks of the French Army during the first War in Vietnam.

 Part I